Is Christianity based on blind faith?

 "While sitting in a coffee shop reading C. S. Lewis's Mere Christianity, I put down the book and wrote in my notebook, 'the evidence surrounding the claims of Christianity is simply overwhelming.'
 I realized that my achievements were ultimately unsatisfying, the approval of man is fleeting, that a carpe diem life lived solely for adventure is just a form of narcissism and idolatry.
 And so I became a believer in Christ."
 (Kevin, New York City, from the book The Reason for God: Belief in an Age of Skepticism, by Timothy Keller.)

 In one sense, we all operate every day on faith in many different areas of our lives.
-If you've ever eaten at a restaurant, accepted a doctor's prescription, or planned for the future, you have certainly been operating on a degree of "blind faith."
+If you've ever eaten at a restaurant, accepted a doctor's prescription, or planned for the future, you have certainly been operating on a degree of faith, that in fact, may be a bit blind.

-As C. S. Lewis said (see resource list), most of the things you believe are believed on authority, secondary evidence, etc. For example, you may never have actually seen a living dinosaur, but you are confident based on evidence that dinosaurs once existed.
-We are confident that things like gravity, the laws of logic, and true love exist even though we cannot see them.
+As C. S. Lewis said (see resource list), most of the things you believe are believed on authority, secondary evidence, etc. For example, you may never have actually seen a molecule, but you have no doubt that molecules exist.
+Even more to the point, we are confident that things like gravity, time, the laws of logic, and true love exist even though we cannot see them.
 Of course, experience and rational investigation should increase your confidence in what is true.

 Christianity is not mere blind faith.
 As emphasized by theologian D. James Kennedy, the claim that belief in Christianity produces an irrational, uneducated, unintelligent, or unintellectual view of life is completely false.
 And the statement that unbelief produces a rational and intelligent and enlightened view of the universe is equally false.